 The CPS has 14 Areas across England and Wales - the CPS North West Area covers the counties of Cumbria, Greater Manchester and Lancashire and serves a population of 4.8 million people.

 CPS North West is led by Chief Crown Prosecutor Martin Goldman.
 He has overall responsibility for the prosecution of cases in the region.
-He is supported by Deputy Chief Crown Prosecutor Ian Rushton who leads the Rape and Serious Sexual Offences (RASSO) Unit, Deputy Chief Crown Prosecutor Joanne Cunliffe, who has responsibility for Crown Court cases and Elizabeth Jenkins, who has responsibility for Magistrates’ Court cases.
+He is supported by Deputy Chief Crown Prosecutor (DCCP) Janet Potter, who leads the Rape and Serious Sexual Offences (RASSO) Unit and the Complex Casework Unit (CCU), DCCP Joanne Cunliffe, who has responsibility for Crown Court cases and DCCP Katie Nicholson, who has responsibility for magistrates’ court cases.
 Caroline Staveley is our Area Business Manager and has responsibility for business and operational delivery functions across the region.

 We employ approximately 450 members of staff - lawyers, paralegal officers, witness care officers, administrators and business support staff - who are based in our offices in Barrow-in-Furness, Carlisle, Manchester and Preston.
 A small team of CPS Witness Care Officers are based in Kendal Police Station.